peteraritchie/peteraritchie.github.io/_posts/2017-6-16-Multi-targeting-in-Visual-Studio-2017.md

         <TargetFrameworks>netstandard1.3;net462</TargetFrameworks>
     <!-- ... -->

-Note the use of semicolons to separate framework monikors.
+Note the use of semicolons to separate framework monikers.

 This method means that the one project is built for each framework and all the files are shared amongst those builds.
 This means you have to resort to compile-time constants to signify framework-specific code.
 Fortunately Visual Studio (or really the build system) knows about our multi-targeting, so it automatically provides compile-time constants.
-The following table shows current compile-time constants (and the convention it uses, for future framework verions :) ):
+The following table shows current compile-time constants (and the convention it uses, for future framework versions :) ):

     .NET Framework 2.0   --> NET20
     .NET Framework 3.5   --> NET35